NikolasEnt/NikolasEnt.github.io/_posts/2018-02-21-An-approach-to-predicted-class-balancing.md

 make_sub("results.csv", res_manip)
 {% endhighlight %}

-_It is the real competition code, writen in the last two hours of the competition.
+_It is the real competition code, written in the last two hours of the competition.
 Sorry, pep8 :)_

 An increase of accuracy on the leaderboard by ~1.2-1.6% was observed as the result of this approach application, which makes a huge difference in the final standing.